 Further he points out that “the institution [slavery] continued to obstruct the progress of science by making labour-saving machinery un-profitable and contributed to the impoverishment of all producer by keeping down the purchasing power of the internal market”

 This could only continue for so long, before things start to collapse inwards, and the Roman empire gradually declined over decades, while successive leaders attempting to debase the currency or stimulate the economy by public building but couldn’t save the once mighty empire.

 This brings me to my only problem with the work.
 Childe argues right at the end of his work that “Progress is real if discontinuous.
-The upward curve resolves iteslef into a series of troughs and crests.
-But in those domains that archaeology as wel as written history can survey, no trough ever declines to the low level of the preceeding one, each crest out-tops its last precursor”.
+The upward curve resolves itself into a series of troughs and crests.
+But in those domains that archaeology as well as written history can survey, no trough ever declines to the low level of the preceding one, each crest out-tops its last precursor”.

 He backs this up by pointing out how after the collapse of the Roman empire, Europeans didn’t return to living in mud huts and much of the knowledge of the ancients remained alive, if in the minds of a few individuals and sacred libraries.

-If this is the only weakness of Childe’s book, it’s a minor one.
+This aside, this is a readable, if dated introduction to early history whose approach has much to teach us today.
 The work must have been an introduction to archaeology and history that has inspired generations since, and the errors that do occur can only be built upon to further our understanding of the past to illuminate the future.